Last Updated on July 2, 2026 by Daniel Globe

 | Mainland China | 1985 | First mover |

-| Shantou | 2013 | 100th Asia Pacific hotel |
+| Shantou | 2023 | 100th Asia-Pacific hotel |

 Marriott Era Growth

-- You see a legacy of firsts: Tel Aviv in 1961 and Caracas in 1963.
+- A legacy of firsts: Tel Aviv in 1961 and Caracas in 1963.

 ITT Sheraton and the Franchising Shift

 In 1970, Sheraton Towers aimed at business travelers and signaled a sharper service focus.
 By 1985, Sheraton owned just 14 of 482 hotels, showing how fully the company had shifted from asset ownership to a lighter, market-driven structure.
+In 1995, ITT Sheraton also introduced the mid-range Four Points by Sheraton brand.

 Starwood’s Rebrand of Sheraton